-Asclepius was the Greek god of healing.
+Asclepius was the Greek God of healing.
 According to mythology he was able to restore the health of the sick and bring the dead back to life.
-The daughters of Asclepius are known to us today as Hygeia (the goddess of health) and Pancea (the goddess of healing).
+The daughters of Asclepius are known to us today as Hygeia (the Goddess of health) and Panacea (the Goddess of healing).

 Organisations, Uniforms and Logos

-In ancient times most towns had a building called an asklepion.
-These were healing centres dedicated to Asclepius.
-Sick people were encouraged to visit them for an overnight stay and it was said that whilst they slept, Asclepion would appear to them in a dream, accompanied by a serpent who would lick them and cure them of their ailment.
+In ancient times most towns had a building called an Asklepion.
+These were healing centres dedicated to Asclepios.
+Sick people were encouraged to visit them for an overnight stay and it was said that whilst they slept, Asclepios would appear to them in a dream, accompanied by a serpent who would lick them and cure them of their ailment.
 These sound like the equivalent of modern day hospitals (but without the snakes!)

 Various organisations and military units have used these symbols.
 During the 19th century the Caduceus was often used on the chevrons of army hospital stewards in the United States.
 It was added to the uniforms of the US Army medical officers in 1902, symbolising neutrality and non-combatants.